secariolabs/secariolabs.github.io/_posts/2025-01-05-navigating-the-maze-of-security-alerts.md

 _Figure 1 - Process tree execution of the alert._

 ![](/assets/images/posts/navigatingthemazeofsecurityalerts-image2.png)
+_Figure 2 - Details page of the alert._

 We can use the five Ws rule to perform some initial triaging.